-The City's obligations to pay the Loan Payments and Additional Payments described in the Financing Agreement and any amounts required to be paid under the Financing Agreement, as applicable, shall be limited, special obligations of the City payable solely from, and secured as to the payment of principal and interest by, a pledge of, subject to annual appropriation by the City as provided the Financing Agreement, all general fund revenues of the City and from amounts pledged to secure repayment of the Loan as provided in the Authorizing Ordinance, all as provided in the Authorizing Ordinance and the Indenture.
+The City's obligations to pay the Loan Payments and Additional Payments described in the Financing Agreement and any amounts required to be paid under the Financing Agreement, shall be limited, special obligations of the City payable solely from, and secured as to the payment of principal and interest by, a pledge of, subject to annual appropriation by the City as provided in the Financing Agreement, all general fund revenues of the City.
 The taxing power of the City is not pledged to the payment of the Loan either as to principal or interest.
 The City's obligation to pay the Loan Payments and Additional Payments shall not constitute general obligations of the City, nor shall they constitute an indebtedness of the City within the meaning of any constitutional, statutory or charter provision, limitation or restriction.